jakobzhao/geog595/06_ai/pe.md

         print(error)
 ```

 Now we have text data extracted and stored in `gay-seattle.txt`.
-Before we start analyzing the text, we need to 'clean' the data.
+Before we start analyzing the text, we need to clean the data.

 ####020_text_preprocess.py

 You may notice that in `gay-seattle.txt` there are a lot of white spaces and empty blanks between lines.
 Lets delete them.

 ```Python